2011-2015: Is carbon finance fair and effective?

 - December 2011: We attended the 17th Conference of the Parties (COP17) in Durban, where we actively participated in Forest Day.
 Together with three other institutions, we took the lead in the issues market place group looking at how REDD+ is unfolding on the ground and led a discussion on the risks posed by corruption for REDD+.

-Our Chair, Huguette Labelle, contacted the Rio+20 Bureau and Secretariat and Members of the UN High Level Panel on Global Sustainability upon our request.
+- 2012: At the Rio+20 UN Conference on Sustainable Development our Chair, Huguette Labelle, contacted the Rio+20 Bureau and Secretariat and Members of the UN High Level Panel on Global Sustainability upon our request.
 She sent this letter accompanied by Transparency International’s suggested amendments to the Rio +20 outcome document, and our Working Paper, ‘Putting climate finance on the Rio+20 agenda.’
-Our chapters have been actively pressuring their national delegations on these issues, and mobilising civil society support regionally.
+Our chapters actively pressured their national delegations on these issues, and mobilised civil society support regionally.

 Lisa Elges, Programme Manager